zarf-dev/proposals/6-manifest-preview-capability/README.md

 below is for the real nitty-gritty.
 -->

-Introduce a new command called `zarf package preview` command.
+Introduce a new command called `zarf package preview`.
 This command will print a zarf.yaml after templates, imports, and flavors are applied.
 The help text and flags of this command would look like below.
 Importantly, the `--show-manifests` and `--show-values-files` flags would print out what the manifests and values files would look like after templating has occurred.

 ```
 Usage: